dat-ecosystem-archive/docs/papers/dat-paper.md

 To send these files to another machine using Dat, you would first add them to a Dat repository by splitting them into chunks and constructing SLEEP files representing the chunks and filesystem metadata.

-Let's assume `cat.jpg` produces three chunks, and `bat.jpg` produces four chunks, each around 64KB.
+Let's assume `bat.jpg` and `cat.jpg` both produce three chunks, each around 64KB.
 Dat stores in a representation called SLEEP, but here we will show a pseudo-representation for the purposes of illustrating the replication process.
 The seven chunks get sorted into a list like this:

 ```
 bat-1